 Mother – Elizabeth Hu

 Her mother, Elizabeth Hu, is equally private and has not made public appearances related to Lydia’s fame or media career.
 However, Lydia’s upbringing reflects a household where strong parenting clearly made a lasting difference.
-Both parents are credited with giving her the foundation she needed to succeed.

 Parents’ Nationality and Background

 Both Stanley and Elizabeth Hu have an Asian heritage and raised their family in Maryland, USA.
 Their background as part of the Asian-American community added cultural depth to Lydia’s upbringing alongside a very American daily experience.
-That combination has clearly influenced how she sees the world and how she reports stories.

 Is Lydia Hu an Attorney?
 Her Legal Career